GHROTIC/es-theme-retrogirls_crystal/README.md

 - Made compatible with 4:3 resolution by replacing system images with alternate 640 x 480 versions based around prominent Female Characters.
 Theme should also work on other 4:3 handhelds using EmulationStation(i.e. 353v/ArkOS).
 - Systems that are WIP have the same placeholder art.
+- Certain older Systems/Arcades have no Notable Female Characters and may have an image of a random character playing the System or Arcade.
 - Stock widescreen images removed and replaced with farfenkugell's 720p revision as a fallback.
 - Sega Themed TheRA Logo added for Cpu Scripts/Advanced Options
 + Scrape images on the device, not computer, as it will make sure images are proper size and prevent pixelation on gamelist